ETH-DISCO/cluster-tutorial/steps.md

 Keep in mind:

-- to use >8 GPUs you need your supervisor's permission and reserve the nodes in advance in the shared calendar.
+- to use >8 GPUs you need your supervisor's permission and reserve the nodes in advance in the shared calendar
 - only submit jobs to `arton[01-08]`
 	- see all available nodes using `sinfo`
 	- the A100s with 80GB on `tikgpu10` need special privileges
 	- the A6000s with 48GB on `tikgpu08` need special privileges
-- set friendly `nice` values to your jobs and keep them short and efficient.
+- set friendly `nice` values to your jobs, keep them small and preferably as array jobs

 # 2. Setup